-I wanted to use this post to better explain why I chose to start this blog, why I named it “Whyharmony.com”, and my vision of what it could eventually become in the future.
+I wanted to use this post to better explain why I chose to start this blog, why I named it “Whyharmony.com”, and my vision of what it will become in the future.
 I’d like to start off with some back story.
 Growing up, I had a tendency, as many young boys do, to bounce between a number of different passions, interests, and hobbies in what seemed like a chaotic whirlwind.

 Starting in 6th grade, I fell into a deep and impassioned love with the game of soccer.
 I poured just about every waking minute of my existence into researching professional soccer teams, playing the wildly popular video game FIFA, and dribbling my Navy blue and maroon red soccer ball in and out of cones at the local park.
 During class, I’d slip into daydreams imagining how euphoric it’d be to abandon my life in Silicon Valley and throw on the royal blue jersey of my favorite English Club team, Chelsea FC.